 A caustic feud ensued, as the weary and enraged men, wanted to return back to Ontario, and attempted to steer the boom, and disrupt the keel.

-I informed him of the contentious revolt of the manifold of the susceptible crewmen.
-His response was to jail them in the brig, for traitors to England and the queen.
+I had informed him of the contentious revolt of the susceptible crewmen.
+His response was to jail them in the brig, for being scurrilous traitors to England and the queen.

 Then, the refractory mutineers seized the boats except one and abandoned the vessel.
 They cramped into the boats, like sardines.
 I had my pistol pointed and therefore threatened any man, who took the Aegeus by force or periclitated me.

 A few loyal and valiant men of the ship had remained on board.
 They were former military men, but they too had doubt and fear, and were inclined to reach the mainland.

 I knew the possibility of the ship reaching mainland was evident, except the fact that the encompassing fog was everywhere.

 It was apparent that the Aegeus was sailing unto the uncharted area of a possible demersal abyss.
 By the end of the week, Captain Barnaby had died from phthisis that was contagious afterwards.